Committee Roles and Membership Information

 Advisor and liaison participation are at the discretion of the committee/subgroup chair.

-Participates in discussions but not decision making.
-The Executive Board and committees/subgroups (with Executive Board approval) may confer associate membership to individuals or entities with expertise, interests, or resources pertinent to the NWCG mission.
-Current associate member organizations at the Executive Board level are:
+Participates in discussions but not engaged in consensus decisions.
+The Executive Board and committees/subgroups may confer associate membership to non-NWCG member individuals with expertise, interests, or resources critical to a committee’s/subgroup’s mission.

-Performs the primary member or associate member duties in absence of those individuals.
-May not perform chair duties.
-May not be a contractor or NGO representative.
+Performs the primary member or associate member duties in absence of the assigned member.
+Alternate members may not perform the chair duties.
+Primary member alternates may not be a contractor or non-governmental organization representative.

-Provides administrative and technical support to committee/subgroup leadership.
+Provides administrative and technical support to a committee/subgroup.

-Participates in discussions but not decision making.
+Participates in topic-specific discussions but not engaged in consensus decisions.
 Provides subject matter expertise, often from a separate functional area or multidisciplinary perspective.
 May or may not be an employee or representative of an NWCG member agency.

-Participates in discussions but not decision making.
+Participates in discussions but not engaged in consensus decisions.
 Facilitates a close working relationship and coordinates information exchange between two or more NWCG committees/subgroups or other stakeholders.

 The primary purpose of any NWCG meeting is to enable the entity that is conducting the meeting to make decisions and direct actions that help accomplish the NWCG mission.